 The Manzanita Elementary School District will support the mental health and social emotional well-being of students and staff during the school year.
 Professional development for staff will include support for Tier 1 (Whole school safety and prevention, community and family engagement and supports, staff wellness, classroom strategies), Tier 2 and Tier 3 (Early and targeted intervention for students/staff) supports.
-Those include: PBIS rewards to engage students in positive behavior and recognize them as well as provide an SEL check in.
+Those include: PBIS rewards to engage students in positive behavior and recognize them as well as provide an SEL check in within the program.
 Manzanita will continue to utilize the 2nd Step Curriculum to provide SEL in the classroom on a regular basis.
 Manzanita will continue to refer students to counselors at Butte County mental health if needed.
 The district will provide professional development in supporting SEL in the classroom.
+Manzanita staff members will take part in weekly check-ins which will include tech support as well as activities to help reduce stress and strategies to deal with stress.